-Now, I get that this park is open to the public, and dogs and their owner have every right to be in the park while the race is going on.
+I understand that this park is open to the public, and dogs and their owners have every right to be in the park while the race is going on.
 But there are going to be 200+ runners on the trail.
 If your dog can’t handle that, keep them on the leash, or take a different path – there are no shortage of options in Briones.

 In one section of the course, we were on a narrow single-track stretch.
 Two different dog owners had let their multiple dogs off-leash and their dogs were running roughshod over everything, coming up to multiple runners, often making the runner move off the trail or stop entirely.
 In both of these cases, the owners could not have cared less and made half-assed (at best) attempts to call their dogs back to them.

 I’m gonna call my second running fashion trend on the summer.
 This time: running skirts (or more specifically running kilts) for guys.
 I saw 3 today alone.

 I love my running skirts, it’s only fair the guys get them too.
 While women’s running skirts are often way too short, the guy’s running kilts seemed super long (falling well below the knee).

 Can’t we meet in the middle and have a unisex running skirt that falls mid-thigh?

 This was the 10th anniversary of the race, so in addition to the finishers medals, we got commemorative mason jar mugs.

 This race is put on by Brazen Racing, famous for having It’s It Ice Cream Sandwiches at the finish.